Orange ordered to pay rival Digicel close to $280 mln

-The Paris Appeals court ruled this week that Orange must pay Digicel 181.5 milion euros in damages and 68 million euros in interest, Capital magazine reported earlier on Friday.
+The Paris Appeals court ruled this week that Orange must pay Digicel 181.5 milion euros in damages and 68 million euros in interest, a spokesman for Orange said, confirming a report by Capital magazine earlier on Friday.

-Orange is considering whether to launch an appeal in France's highest court, the Cour de Cassation, a company spokesman said.
+It is the biggest single financial penalty to be paid by the Paris-based group and the company is considering whether to launch an appeal in France's highest court, the Cour de Cassation, the spokesman said.

 After a first ruling in 2017, Orange set aside 346 million euros in an escrow account to cover the cost of compensation.